Check out these 3 common divorce questions to learn about the divorce process in Georgia. Then call Hall & Navarro today for a legal consultation.

 2) Will I have to give my ex half of my business if we own the business together before our divorce?

 I represent several people who are business owners who are going through a divorce and their first question to me is usually what will happen to their business as a result of a divorce.
 Am I going to have to remain business partners with my soon to be ex-spouse?
 What exactly is going to happen to my business?
-This is a huge concern and what the courts do in Georgia with business is a variety of different things that they do.
+This is a huge concern.
 One, one spouse can buy out the other spouse out of the business so that they are not business partners anymore.
 The court can value the business and simply market it and sell it.
 Ideally, what you would want to do if you’re a business owner going through a divorce, you would want to talk with your spouse.
-Do your very best to reach an agreement as to how that business is either distributed or dissolved or maintained where your spouse agrees to a certain number, a certain amount to be bought out so that the business can continue.
+Do your very best to reach an agreement as to how that business is either distributed, dissolved or maintained where your spouse agrees to a certain number, a certain amount to be bought out so that the business can continue.
 You rarely want to leave it up to a judge to direct you as to what’s going to happen to your business that you worked at years and years and years.
 Ideally, it’s better, if you can, to reach an agreement.
 This is a very complicated question.
-If you have a question about being a business owner going through a divorce or any question about divorce, please contact us.
-We’d love to help you.

 3) Will my spouse be required to pay my legal fees for divorce?

 I had a client call recently about whether or not her soon to be ex-husband was going to be required to pay the legal fees for the cost of the divorce in Georgia.
-There is no mandatory requirement in our state to have the opposing party pay the legal fees.
+There is no mandatory requirement in our state to have the opposing party pay the attorney fees.
 That is 100% at the discretion of the court.
 When I file for divorce, I always ask that my client be reimbursed for the legal fees that he or she incurs in pursuing the divorce, but ultimately, that is up to a superior court judge.
-If you have questions about your divorce, whether it’s attorney fees or anything else, I would love to help you resolve your case.
-Please don’t hesitate to call me.